sassoftware/saspy/saspy/doc/source/configuration.rst

 `SAS Grid Manager <https://www.sas.com/en_us/software/foundation/grid-manager.html>`__ to connect to a SAS grid.
-Using this method, instead of STDIO over SSH, lets the distribution of connections to the various grid nodes be controlled by SAS Grid Manager, as well as integrating with all of the monitoring and administration SAS Grid Manager provides.
+Using this method, instead of STDIO over SSH, lets the distribution of connections to the various grid nodes be controlled by SAS Grid Manager, as well as providing integration with all of the monitoring and administration SAS Grid Manager provides.

+The IOM access method also allows saspy to connect to Windows SAS.
+This can be either a local Windows SAS installation or a remote IOM server running on Windows.

 The IOM access method requires the use of the SAS Java IOM Client, and a classpath to access the SAS Java IOM Client jars and the saspy jar.
-The ``'classpath'`` key requires a little extra explanation befor we get to the Configuration Definition.
+The ``'classpath'`` key requires a little extra explanation before we get to the Configuration Definition.
 There are four (4) jars that are required for the Java IOM Client.
 These are provided in your existing SAS Install.
 There is one jar provided in this repo: saspyiom.jar.
 These five jars must be provided (fully qualified paths) in a classpath variable.
+Also, these five jars are compatible/interchangable with both Windows and Unix client systems.
 This is done in a very simple way in the sascfg.py file, like so.

 ::